Skip to content

 We turn down work we're not the best fit for.
 We refer those buyers somewhere better.

-• Enterprises >$50M revenue — we can't compete on process or speed-of-purchase
+• Enterprises with heavy procurement - we can't compete on process or speed-of-purchase

 • Template shoppers - wrong buyer